samuels410/ibta/client_apps/canvas_quizzes/README.md

 # canvas-quizzes

-A collection of quiz mini-apps for Canvas, the LMS by Instructure.
+A collection of quiz mini-apps for Canvas, the LMS.

 See the [development guide](https://github.com/amireh/canvas_quiz_statistics/wiki/Development-Guide) to get started.